Skip to Main Content

 Green OA @ UD

 Sharing your work openly through green open access is easy at the University of Delaware.
-The library provides a mediated process, so researchers can effortlessly deposit their publications in UDSpace.
+The library provides a mediated process so researchers can effortlessly deposit their recent publications in UDSpace.
 Here is how the deposit process works:

-Step 1: Let us know about your research
+Step 1: Let us know about your recent research

 • Contact our Open Access team and tell us about your new publications.